KOMON/maestroqa-homework/README.md

 In *mock_db.py* there are several functions that you can use in your code that will help simulate database calls similar to a real system.
 This file is only here to provide functionality and should not be edited.

+You MUST use the instance of MockDb instantiated in *starter_code.py* and may NOT use a Python Lock Object.

 ### Note:

 If you run the starter code, you will see that there is a concurrency issue, as multiple workers write to the file at the same time, interleaving the chunks of text.
 Using the fake database functions in mock_db.py, come up with a system to control the execution of workers so that the concurrency is handled correctly [this should be written in starter_code.py].
 You will only need to modify code outside the main function in starter_code.py.
 Furthermore, this should be accomplished by running the script once.
 That is, it should handle all failures appropriately and run all subsequent workers.
 A valid solution will write the previously mentioned output to output.txt by only running `python start_code.py`.
 It will also pass all assertions when running `python test_output.py`.